 This standard specifies a language-neutral and environment-neutral description to define the methodology needed to support the signing of software source code, to enable it to be uniquely identified, and to enable roll-back to signed previous versions.
 It is intended to be used by originators of software source code and the recipients of their signed source code.
 This standard is designed for transfers of source code among disparate entities.

-The following areas are outside the scope of this specification:
+The following areas are outside the scope of this standard:

 Determination of the trust level of a certification authority